-Classic Pongal Recipes for the Harvest Season
+Classic Pongal recipes for the harvest season

-Pongal brings the harvest to the table through simple, nourishing dishes made with freshly gathered grains, lentils, milk, and jaggery.
-These classic recipes celebrate gratitude, warmth, and the joy of sharing food with loved ones during the festive season

-Chef Roopa Nabar, TTK Prestige, brings her signature warmth and deep understanding of Indian home cooking to the spirit of Pongal — a festival that celebrates abundance, gratitude, and togetherness.
-Marked by simple yet soulful dishes made from freshly harvested ingredients, Pongal is expressed through comforting savoury preparations and gently sweet festive treats.
-These recipes reflect the warmth and tradition of the harvest season, bringing families together around flavours that are nourishing, festive, and deeply rooted in Indian culture.
+Pongal is a celebration of abundance, gratitude, and togetherness, marked by simple yet soulful dishes made from freshly harvested ingredients.
+From comforting savoury preparations to gently sweet festive treats, these recipes reflect the warmth and tradition of Pongal, bringing families together around flavours that are nourishing, festive, and deeply rooted in Indian culture.

 Moong Dal Pongal